myelsk/rg-app/README.md

 After successful migration exit from container by typing ```exit``` and type ```docker-compose restart```
 10. After you've done all of these steps you should be able to reach the application by hitting in your browser http://localhost:8085

-If after this steps you still facing some issues please contact me kovalenko.yevhenii@gmail.com
+If after these steps you still facing some issues please contact me kovalenko.yevhenii@gmail.com

 SQL